-- (vi) On July 20, 2017, the Company completed a stock split, where one Class A common shares was subdivided at a rate of 537,179.02 Class A common shares.
-All data on earnings per share and share capital shown in these financial statements and note disclosures reflect the impact of this stock split. - (vii) On July 21, 2017, the Company completed a private placement, issuing 16,245,750 units at \$0.20 per share for gross proceeds of \$3,249,150.
+- (vii) On July 20, 2017, the Company completed a stock split, where one Class A common shares was subdivided at a rate of 537,179.02 Class A common shares.
+All data on earnings per share and share capital shown in these financial statements and note disclosures reflect the impact of this stock split. - (viii)On July 21, 2017, the Company completed a private placement, issuing 16,245,750 units at \$0.20 per share for gross proceeds of \$3,249,150.
 Each unit consist of one Class A common shares of the Company and one common share purchase warrant.
-Each warrant shall be exercisable to acquire one additional common share of the Company during a period of 36 months.
+Each warrant shall be exercisable to acquire one additional common share of the Company at an exercise price of \$0.25 per share until July 21, 2020.
 The share purchase warrants were determined to have a \$nil value based on the warrants residual value.
 In connection with this private placement, the Company paid consulting fees of \$221,655 and incurred other share issuance costs of \$62,501.